Aadv1k/reddit-tts-gui/README.md

 # Reddit text to speech generator

-A basic reddit tts video generator
+A basic reddit tts gui based program which generates video based on the id of the post

 # Current functionality